Design-BAB/AnimeTaste/README.md

   Quickly find any anime using a lightning-fast local SQLite database, and for extra coverage, it taps into the Jikan API.

 - **⚡ Live Selection**
-  Add anime titles to your personal list on-the-fly, thanks to HTMX’s dynamic magic—no page reloads needed.
+  Add anime titles to your personal list on-the-fly

 - **🧠 Taste Judgment**
   Receive humorous (and possibly savage) feedback based on your chosen lineup.